myles-parfeniuk/data_control/README.md

 {
   fan->fan_speed.follow(
   [&this, &fan](int16_t new_speed){
-    this->draw_speed(new_speed); //draw speed to OLED in OledBackend method when new fan speed reading is taken });
+    //draw speed to OLED with OledBackend method when new fan speed reading is taken this->draw_speed(new_speed);
+  });

 }